marco-vrinssen/BentoExperience-Classic/README.md

-# Bento UI Classic
+# Bento Experience Classic

-## Addon for World of Warcraft Classic with simple and resource-efficient user interface enhancements.
+## Addon for World of Warcraft Classic with simple and resource-efficient user experience and interface enhancements.

 ### Features
 - **Action Bars**: Redesigned and repositioned for optimal layout.